 - Have other employees provided information to you in confidence?

-- Have you attempted to contract the employee by phone?
-By letter?
-By telegram?
+- Have you attempted to contact the employee by phone?
+By email?
 How many attempts have you made?

 - How has your department dealt with similar situations in the past?